 If your loved one is unclear on what detox in a professional setting involves, let them know about the three different stages in the process:

-- Evaluation – Medical professionals assess the individual to get a thorough understanding of his condition, including which substances are in his body, his current mental health state and any history of medical or mental health issues.
-Then, an appropriate detox strategy will be created based on his needs.
+- Evaluation – Medical professionals assess the individual to get a thorough understanding of their condition, including which substances are in their body, his current mental health state and any history of medical or mental health issues.
+Then, an appropriate detox strategy will be created based on their needs.

 - Awareness building – The patient is informed about the next stages in the recovery process, and encouraged to commit to further treatment, since detox alone is not sufficient for full recovery and long-term sobriety.

 What Happens After Detox